Police: Gunman fired more than 70 rounds at July 4 parade

 HIGHLAND PARK, Ill.
 (AP) — The gunman who attacked an Independence Day parade in suburban Chicago fired more than 70 rounds with an AR-15-style gun that killed at least six people, then evaded initial capture by dressing as a woman and blending into the fleeing crowd, police said Tuesday.

-Investigators who have interrogated the suspect and reviewed his social media posts have not determined a motive for the attack, Covelli said.

-They have also not found any indication that the shooter targeted anyone by race, religion or other protected status.
+Investigators who have interrogated the suspect and reviewed his social media posts have not determined a motive for the attack or found any indication that the shooter targeted anyone by race, religion or other protected status, Covelli said.

 Authorities have not filed criminal charges.